nathancarter/weblurch/doc/plan.md

 ## OpenMath

 This work is in progress.
 Here are the remaining tasks:
- * Create a factory function that takes a JSON string as input and:
-   * calls JSON.parse, returning an OMERR object if that fails
-   * calls the verification routine on it, returning an OMERR if it fails
-   * traverses the object tree, setting this new class as the prototype for every node in the tree, and setting the parent node for every node also
  * Create factory functions OpenMath.symbol, OpenMath.variable, etc., with
    sortcuts sym, var, etc., and make the global name OM equal to OpenMath, so that people can write `OM.app(OM.var('f'),OM.var('x'))`.